Thinking about graph data

-The result table will have columns that correspond to the values/names on
+The result table will have columns that correspond to the names in the RETURN clause.

 Otherwise, xGT will select a unique name for the result table column.

-The data type of each column is determined from the data type of the return
+The data type of each column is automatically determined from the data type of the corresponding return value.

 Exploring the query result